 Using and Licensing Footage

-The first step to licensing our footage is to submit a REQUEST FORM and read our licensing polices and procedures.
+The first step to licensing our footage is to submit a REQUEST FORM and go over our licensing agreement and policies.

 Accessing Our Collections

 While our television film collections are not currently searchable through the CSH catalog, we do have a number of access points to the collections: